 5. Improved quality.

 Outsourcing companies have well-established quality assurance policies and procedures.
 In addition, outsourcing providers can bring a fresh perspective to software development and help companies find new ways to improve their products and services.
-When an internal team is overloaded with tasks, outsourcing can be an effective way to invest in a new project or reduce old technical debt.
+When an internal team is overloaded with tasks, outsourcing software development can be an effective way to invest in a new project or reduce old technical debt.

 What are the disadvantages of software development outsourcing?